Paul Massey (gangster)

-Paul Massey (7 January 1960 – 26 July 2015) was an English organised crime figure and Salford-based businessman.
+Paul Massey (7 January 1960 – 26 July 2015) was a British organised crime figure and Salford-based businessman.
 He was shot dead outside his home by Mark Fellows on 26 July 2015.

 Early life

 Massey was born on 7 January 1960 in Ordsall, Salford, England.
 He was one of six children of Rose Massey and John Massey.
 When Massey was 12, he was arrested for criminal damage and sent to approved school.

 Criminal career

 In the 1990s, Massey established several security companies.
 Through these businesses, Damian Noonan, he and his gang were able to control the doors of several Manchester-area nightclubs.

 In 1999, Massey was sentenced to 14 years in prison for stabbing a man in the groin.

 Several media outlets reported that Massey served as an important mediator between rival organised crime firms in Greater Manchester.

 At the time of his death, the regional organised crime squad was investigating Massey over allegations of money-laundering.